perl11/potion/INTERNALS.md

 why the volatile keyword is a part of the
 PN typedef.

-Does Potion perform exact GC?
+Does Potion perform *exact GC*?
 Not strictly.
 During the stack scanning phase, Potion has no idea what pointers are legit.
 For now, this is resolved by investigating the header